Rushikesh-Lokhande/WanderLust-Hotel-Booking-Web-App/README.md

-# 🌍 WanderLust – Hotel Booking Web App
+# 🌍 WanderLust – Travel Booking Web App

-**WanderLust** is a full-stack web application inspired by Airbnb, designed for hotel listing and booking.
+**WanderLust** is a full-stack web application inspired by Airbnb, designed for travel listing and booking.
 This project demonstrates CRUD operations, RESTful routing, and dynamic content rendering with a clean and responsive UI.

 ---